yuehcode/project-2-group-3/README.md

 # Repository Contents

-This project contains all of the code and documents for Project 2 in BF528 for Group 3.
+This repository contains all of the code and documents for Project 2 in BF528 for Group 3.